AlaaApuelsoad/Attendance-Management-System-v1/README.md

 - Declarative transaction management is implemented using Spring's `@Transactional` to ensure data integrity during critical operations.

-# Project Version 1 API Documentation
+# API Documentation Version 1

 You can access the API documentation for this project at the following URL: